 There is an expectation that all Year 10 students will have and maintain a full school PE uniform over the entire year found within the student planner.
-This includes the school's blue wide- brimmed hat.

 English

 Year 10 English is compulsory in both semesters, and the English course covers material from Level 10 standards of the Victorian Curriculum.